synergy-design-system/synergy-design-system/packages/metadata/data/layers/examples/component/component__syn-chart.md

 ## Labels

-Use the labels option to render a label for each segment, aligned by index with data.
-Each label is centered on its segment and placed outside the outer ring; provide an icon data URL alongside the text to render an icon before the label.
+Use the name option to render a label for each segment, aligned by index with data.
+Each label is centered on its segment and placed outside the outer ring; provide an icon data URL alongside the name to render an icon before the label.

 ```html
 <syn-chart id="donut-labels"></syn-chart>